sjhloco/build_fabric/README.md

 ## Running playbook

 The device configuration is applied using Napalm with the differences always saved to *~/device_configs/diff/device_name.txt* and optionally printed to screen.
 Napalm *commit_changes* is set to *True* meaning that Ansible *check-mode* is used for *dry-runs*.
-It can take 3 to 4 minutes to deploy the full configuration when including the service roles so the Napalm default timeout has been increased to 240 seconds.
+It can take upto 6 minutes to deploy the full configuration when including the service roles so the Napalm default timeout has been increased to 360 seconds.
+If it takes longer (N9Kv running 9.2(4) is very slow) Ansible will report the build as failed but it is likely the process is still running on the device so give it a minute and run the playbook again, it should pass and with no changes needed.

 Due to the declarative nature of the playbook and inheritance between roles there are only a certain number of combinations that the roles can be deployed in.